 Even though it is important to recognize that the AE has acted under the criteria to minimize the impacts on the educational sector, it is also fair to recognize that this effort has been insufficient, and has not settled the grounds for a solid and well-reasoned stance to face the current crisis.
-It could have been thought given the stated social vocation of the current government, that any attempt to reach on-site to the farthest communities with scarce access to information and communication technologies through well-equipped convoys (two or three times per week) would've been made.
+It could have been thought given the stated social vocation of the current government, that any attempt to reach on-site to the farthest communication technologies through well-equipped convoys (two or three times per week) would've been made.
 This type of limitation, imposed by the government itself, has translated to a series of inconsistencies in detriment of the Sistema Educativo Nacional (National Education System).